Gnomeball/SwackQuote/README.md

 Quotes taken from antiquity should use [Common Era](https://en.wikipedia.org/wiki/Common_Era) dating, though this may be omitted outside uses of `BCE`, so dates like `1970` (implicit) and `400 BCE` (explicit) are the recommendation.

+Once a date gets old enough that calendar changes become likely, please try to find the correct Common Era dating, though some antiquity calenders (such as various ancient Chinese calendars) might not have exact year-to-year matches (in which case, express it as a commonly agreed upon range in CE/BCE).

+If a date is contested and given as a range, such as when a text was written, it is usually better to avoid including it, for concision.
+However, some texts are notably written over longer periods and are often given as a range, in which case this may be included if more significant than a later publishing date (such as accounts of protracted events).

+Quotes specifically attributed to **someone** rather than to any of their given works may be given alongside the period in which they lived, as it is rare that more accurate dating is available, which would then follow as a range after their name, `Person, From–To` or `Person (From–To)`.

+We recommend that date ranges use the `–` character to separate, as it is semantically the correct one, however this is not strictly enforced.

 On the rare occasion it is available, more precise dating is usually not recommended (so no months or days), except when specifically relevant to the content of the quote (say about an astronomical event).

 Example: